devcontainers/feature-starter/README.md

 Features are meant to be easily sharable units of dev container configuration and installation code.

 This repo contains a GitHub Action [workflow](.github/workflows/release.yaml) that will publish each feature to GHCR.

+The default Action auto generates a README.md about feature (mergining in NOTES.md if one exists) and commits it to repo. **Allow GitHub Actions to create and approve pull requests** should be enabled in the repo's Settings > Actions > General > Workflow permissions.

 By default, each Feature will be prefixed with the `<owner/<repo>` namespace.
 For example, the two Features in this repository can be referenced in a `devcontainer.json` with:

 ```
 ghcr.io/devcontainers/feature-starter/color:1